Access to money

 Trust accounts are limited to a maximum of $200 and prisoners cannot spend more than $70 per week.

-Corrections is changing the rules for cash deposits for people in prison.
+Corrections is no longer accepting cash deposits for people in prison.
+This includes:

 • anonymous cash deposits